-Entering the second year of my counseling program, I immediately felt the shift of focus from myself to the client.
-Going to the Southwestern Counseling Center for Practicum concretizes this transition.
-The Center sits in a small shopping mall surrounded by fun businesses such as the cycling shop, an Ayurvedic café and a paleteria (Mexican ice cream shop).
-The Center itself is a maze of uniquely decorated rooms including specially equipped rooms for art therapy and sandtray.
-There seems to be one or two special rooms for each of us beginning to see clients.
+When I entered the second year of my counseling program, I immediately felt the shift of focus from myself to the client.
+Going to Tierra Nueva, Southwestern College’s Counseling Center, for Practicum concretized the transition.
+Tierra Nueva used to sit in a small shopping mall surrounded by fun businesses such as the cycling shop, an Ayurvedic café and a paleteria (Mexican ice cream shop).
+The Center itself was a maze of uniquely decorated rooms including specially equipped rooms for art therapy and sandtray.
+There seemed to be one or two special rooms for each of us who were beginning to see clients.

-Thankfully, three of my clients have signed on for self-exploration and come regularly.
-I witness what they want to share of their lives.
-I strive to create a safe container for them to delve deeply into their inner worlds.
-At times, I am in awe of their insights and, at other times, I am struck dumb by their total lack of awareness.
-The hundreds of times I sat on the other side of the room from my own therapists makes this process feel familiar.
-I ponder how many times my therapists have been at a loss for words or felt frustrated by my stubbornness.
-This is part of the process, I remind myself.
+Thankfully, three of my clients signed on for self-exploration and came regularly.
+I witnessed what they wanted to share of their lives.
+I strove to create a safe container for them to delve deeply into their inner worlds.
+At times, I was in awe of their insights and, at other times, I was struck dumb by their total lack of awareness.
+The hundreds of times I sat on the other side of the room from my own therapists made this process feel familiar.
+I pondered how many times my therapists had been at a loss for words or felt frustrated by my stubbornness.
+This is part of the process, I reminded myself.

-Self-care becomes all the more imperative during this time of learning to sit with clients.
-As I face my client, I try to empty myself of doubt, fear and judgment so I allow my client to have an experience of my unconditional presence.
-I rarely achieve this state but I am able to quiet my nervous system and inner chatter enough to be focused and truly in the room.
+Self-care became all the more imperative during that time of learning to sit with clients.
+As I faced my clients, I tried to empty myself of doubt, fear and judgment, which allowed clients to have an experience of my unconditional presence.
+I rarely achieved this state but I was able to quiet my nervous system and inner chatter enough to be focused and truly in the room.

-Meeting with my classmates and supervisor twice weekly ameliorates my experience of self-doubt and assures me that I am on the right path.
-We share segments of one of our sessions weekly.
-This allows for us to share our fears, hopes and triumphs, give one another supportive and valuable critique, and to learn from our supervisor’s years of experience.
+Meeting with my classmates and supervisor twice weekly ameliorated my experience of self-doubt and assured me that I was on the right path.
+We shared segments of one of our sessions weekly.
+This allowed for us to share our fears, hopes and triumphs, give one another supportive and valuable critique, and to learn from our supervisor’s years of experience.

-Practicum is safe transport to the other side of the therapeutic relationship initiating me into my new profession.
-Gratefully, I welcome this journey.
+Practicum was safe transport to the other side of the therapeutic relationship initiating me into my profession as a counselor.